Venafi/ecosystem-docs/docs/developers/design-patterns/for-cloud-waf/2-getting-started-cloud-waf.md

 ## Getting Help

-We've tried our best to keep everything you'll need consolidated here.
-Most information lives on this site, but there are scenarios where you'll follow links offsite.
-In those cases, the link will go directly to the topic at hand.

-If you aren't able to find what you're looking for, or have a specific question related to your use case, please [post a question](https://community.venafi.com/ask-the-community-23) to the Developer Forum section of Venafi's {{com}} or [email](mailto:support@venafi.com?subject=Developer Question: Cloud WAF) Venafi Customer Support.
+If you aren't able to find what you're looking for, or have a specific question related to your use case, please [post a question](https://community.venafi.com/ask-the-community-23){: target="_blank" } to the Developer Forum section of Venafi's {{com}} or [email](mailto:support@venafi.com?subject=Developer Question: Cloud WAF) Venafi Customer Support.